 - Try some stress-management techniques

 Stress is one of the main contributing factors when it comes to sleepless nights.
 Most of us have times when we feel stressed out.
 But if you’re struggling with stress all the time, it’s a good idea to seek help.
 You may benefit from medical treatments or self-help techniques.
+You may also benefit from natural supplements.
+Catuaba bark extract has been known to improve your mood and support a healthy sleep.
 As we’ve already discovered, exercise is a great stress-buster.
-Activities like yoga are particularly beneficial.
 You could also try meditation, breathing exercises, and massage therapy.
 Some people find that talking to others helps them cope better.

 This may involve confiding in a close friend or seeing a therapist.
 Sometimes, just taking a little time out can make a world of difference.
 If you do suffer, try and identify triggers.
 When you think you may be getting overwhelmed, employ techniques that you find helpful.
 This will help you to nip problems in the bud, and manage stress more effectively.
 You can explore other coping techniques at http://www.webmd.com/balance/guide/blissing-out-10-relaxation-techniques-reduce-stress-spot.

 - Seek help